Account manager interviews at Amazon are really challenging. The questions are difficult, specific to Amazon, and cover a wide range of topics.

 Practicing by yourself will only take you so far.
 One of the main challenges of account manager interviews is communicating your different stories in a way that's easy to understand.
 As a result, we strongly recommend practicing with a peer interviewing you.

 This can be especially helpful if your friend has experience with account manager interviews, or is at least familiar with the process.
-You can also find peers to practice with on our mock interview platform.

 3.4 Practice with ex-interviewers